Notice

 Inner – endothelial layer

 The endothelial layer is made up of a single layer of thousands of small pump cells.
 These cells sit on a thin strip of tissue called Descemet’s membrane.
-These endothelial pump cells pump fluid out of the cornea so it can remain clear and thin to provide good vision for the eye.
+These pump cells pump fluid out of the cornea so it can remain clear and thin to provide good vision for the eye.
 If the pump cells stop working, the cornea fills up with fluid.
 It becomes swollen, cloudy, and causes blurry vision.

 Aging